 The loft building, fronting along Andrews Avenue, is designed to bring activity to the street with a mix of ground floor commercial and retail suites and inviting entrances.
 The building's façade is articulated so that the building resembles multiple, attached narrower buildings rather than one monotonous façade.
 This illusion is further enhanced by the use of different colors for various planes of the front facade.
 50% of the ground floor façade is 5 feet behind the proposed property line that contemplates a 44-foot setback from the centerline of Andrews Avenue.
-The building steps back even further on 50% of its length above the ground floor.
-As the building rises, another 35% is even further away, while only the rooftop eyebrows, over sixty feet above grade, intrude on the 5-foot setback.
+The building rises, another 35% is even further away, while only the rooftop eyebrows, over sixty feet above grade, intrude on the 5-foot setback.
 Although the ground floor commercial space tries to engage pedestrians with its storefront windows and entrances, the building above steps back to accommodate street trees, shade trees and balconies and bring more light to the street.

-2. Acres to be developed in various use categories

-Use Category Acres to be developed % net acreage

-2-story multifamily 0.26 acres 36.62%

-Loft-style condominium 0.56 acres 79.66%

-Landscaped open 0.27 acres 19.11%
+,...
+2. Acres to be developed in various use categories Acres to be developed % net acreage Use Category 36.62% 2-story multifamily 0.26 acres 79.66% 0.56 acres Loft-style condominium open 0.27 acres 19.11% Landscaped space 31.56% 0.39 acres Covered Parking

-Covered Parking 0.39 acres 31.56%